Our Team

 Co-Founder & Deputy Director

 Mariana is a first generation Venezuelan immigrant committed to rebuilding inefficient and ineffective systems to create an ecosystem of health that is accessible to all.
 With a background in public health and social work, she has spent time both providing direct clinical services, and developing and delivering programs.
 At Vital CxNs, Mariana spends her time designing processes that enable the team to catalyze, convene, and connect, in addition to overseeing our food systems initiatives.
-When she is not deep in strategic conversations with Ariel, you can find her painting with watercolors, cooking for loved ones, or on a walking trail with her husband, Ben and their pitbull, Archie.
+When she is not deep in strategic conversations with Ariel, you can find her painting with watercolors, cooking for loved ones, or on a walking trail with her husband, Ben and their dog, Archie.

 Mary Ulseth